alexanderbazhenoff/jenkins-shared-library/README.md

     @Library('jenkins-shared-library')

     node('master') {
-        // To use methods and functions from commonFunctions.groovy:
         CommonFunctions = new org.alx.commonFunctions() as Object

-        // And/or use methods from commonMethods.groovy:
-        CommonMethods = new org.alx.commonMethods() as Object

         // your pipeline code and call this object by 'CommonFunctions.<functionName>', e.g:
         CommonFunctions.cleanSshHostsFingerprints(env.IP_LIST.tokenize(' '))
         // where IP_LIST is a space separated string IP list which is defined by pipeline
         // parameter IP_LIST

-        // For example, replace words 'ONE', 'TWO' and 'THREE' with similar digits in a string String text = 'This is some text containing ONE word and TWO word.
-May bet the word number THREE.'
-        List regexList = ['ONE', 'TWO', 'THREE']
-        List replacementList = ['1', '2', '3']
-        Strin resultingText = CommonMethods.applyReplaceRegexItems(text, regexList, replacementList)
-        println resultingText
-        // Output:
-        // This is some text containing 1 word and 2 word.
-May bet the word number 3.
     }
     ```